 It has been proposed that body recomposition is possible through a process known as calorie partitioning, whereby calories can be independently used for either increasing muscle building or fat mass.
 This process, expressed as a P-ratio in research, indicates the portion of lean mass lost, or gained, for every unit of body weight change .
 Evidence of P-ratio dates back to the research of Dr. Gilbert Forbes in the 1980’s.
 In his research, Forbes found that overfeeding subjects by 1,195-1,1783 calories per day for 17-21 days resulted in 3.5-5.8 kg of bodyweight .
 The author found that overfeeding, expectably, induced weight gain, but surprisingly a substantial portion (51%) of the subjects weight gain came from lean body mass .
 Forbes found the average composition of the weight gain among subjects was 44% lean body mass 56% fat mass .

 Body Recomposition: Overfeeding Plus Resistance Exercise

-To better understand the body’s capacity for calorie partitioning and body recomposition under exercise conditions, a number of studies reveal improvements in lean body mass and simultaneous reductions in fat mass when individuals are either in a calorie surplus or deficit and engaging in resistance exercise.
+To better understand the body’s capacity for calorie partitioning and body recomposition under exercise conditions like gym sessions with a personal trainer, a number of studies reveal improvements in lean body mass and simultaneous reductions in fat mass when individuals are either in a calorie surplus or deficit and engaging in resistance exercise.